 - the lower the fault current is, the small the damage to the machines is; - the higher the fault current is, the more easily the fault is identified (and the protection with lower sensitivity is required).
 Homopolar current, homopolar voltage and angle between voltage and homopolar current in the network are: - homopolar current of known value.
 Identification of the faults is possible by measuring the homopolar current.
 The protection is therefore of the selective type; - homopolar voltage: if this voltage is measured between the star point and ground, the voltage varies according to the value of the grounding resistance (for grounding resistances of high value one falls back into the situation of isolated neutral, for grounding resistances of very small value, one falls back into the situation of solidly grounded neutral).
 If the vectorial sum of the three phase voltages is measured, it is different from zero and gives indication of a fault in the network (but not of the selective type); - angle between voltage and homopolar current: theoretically equal to zero (in phase).
-In reality, the angle is in any case capacitive for the contribution of the to ground capacity of the network.
+In reality, the angle is in point, in the case of non-accessible reactance.